Jesse Sorensen

-Jessy Ryan Sorensen (born March 1, 1989) is an American professional wrestler, who is best known for his time in Total Nonstop Action Wrestling.
+Jessy Ryan Sorensen (born April 1, 1989) is an American professional wrestler, who is best known for his time in Total Nonstop Action Wrestling.

-He began his career in 2008, but he gained national exposition when he participated in the X Division Showcase, a tournament hosted by TNA featuring X Division wrestlers.
+He began his career in 2008, but he gained national exposure when he participated in the X Division Showcase, a tournament hosted by TNA featuring X Division wrestlers.
 After the tournament, Sorensen signed a contract with TNA, but he suffered a neck injury during a match with Zema Ion.
 Due to the injury, he retired and worked in TNA under a backstage role until he was fired.

 Since then, he returned to wrestling and competed on several independent promotions.
 He also had some matches in WWE and All Elite Wrestling.

 Professional wrestling career

 Early career

 Throughout 2008, Sorensen competed in various Texas Independent Wrestling Promotions as Ryan Sorensen.

 Florida Underground Wrestling (2011–2012)

 Sorensen debuted for Florida Underground Wrestling on March 15, 2011, under the name Ryan Sorensen and lost to Damien Angel.
 A few days later, he would pick up his first win by defeating Angel in a rematch.
 In the month of May, Sorensen would have two chances to become a champion, the first of which was a 25-man battle royal for the FUW Heavyweight Championship which would be won by the Cuban Assassin.
 His second title shot would prove more successful as he defeated D'Lo Jordan to win the vacant FUW Flash Championship, however he would lose it to Romeo Razel only a week later.

 Sorenson would go on to form a tag team with Nick Fame called Hunks In Trunks and would defeat Dakota Darsow and Kennedy Kendrick and Biff Slater & Ralph Mosca to become the FUW Tag Team Championship.
 Hunks In Trunks would eventually lose the championship and subsequently split which led to several matches where the two would trade victories.
 On February 7, 2012, Sorenson would beat Nick Fame in a no holds barred street fight.